lefherz/songs/boycott_the_binary/deserter.md

 not all humans are born equal, some are born to become more
 shill was such a child, though sickly, cute as all the children are
-first when shill got their first implant, the doctor said what it was for
+first when shill got their first aug, the doctor said what it was for
 later no one bothered telling, when they got to fight the war
 shill was proud and pretty happy, implants made them well again
 and each contract brought some hardware, sponsored by UC-pay